billxu0521/Omeka-S-module--ContentReader/README.md

 ContentReader (module for Omeka S)
 ===================================

-This module is a read-tool for content of item in [OmekaS].User can concentrate on read content of item in show page.
+This module is a read-tool for content of item in [Omeka S].User can concentrate on read content of item in show page.

 Installation